MarkChenYutian/blog/about.md

 Hi, Welcome to my Blog!

-I'm Yutian Chen, currently freshman in CMU and majoring in Statistics & Machine Learning with additional major Robotics.
+I'm Yutian Chen, currently a sophomore in CMU and majoring in Statistics & Machine Learning with additional major in Robotics.
 [Here's my resume]({{site.baseurl}}/files.html)

 I'm interested in: